Arthur Sullivan (Australian soldier): Russia

 The NRRF was an 8,000-strong force of two brigades that included about 150 Australians who had been awaiting repatriation from the UK.
 Sullivan was allotted to the 45th Battalion, the Royal Fusiliers (45th RF), part of the NRRF brigade commanded by Brigadier General Lionel Sadleir-Jackson.
 The Australians were permitted to continue wearing the Australian uniform, and wore the NRRF colour patch on their sleeve.
 The commanding officer of the 45th RF was Lieutenant Colonel Charles Davies, an Australian who had commanded the 32nd Battalion on the Western Front.
 Sullivan and the other Australians went into camp at Sandling in Kent where they prepared for their deployment.
 The Australians who volunteered for the NRRF were concentrated in two units: the 45th RF, and the 201st Company, Machine Gun Corps.

-Sullivan sailed directly from Leith to Russia with an advance party on board the cargo ship Steigerwald on 9 June, and, travelling via Murmansk, landed at Archangel on 20 June.
+Sullivan sailed directly from Leith to Russia with an advance party on board the cargo ship Steigerwald on 9 June, and, travelling via Murmansk, landed at Arkhangelsk on 20 June.
 A 50-man detachment of the advance party was almost immediately sent up the Dvina River by paddle steamer to the village of Pinega, where they stayed for five days, ostensibly to quell rioting, although they actually encountered no trouble.
 They returned downstream to the village of Osinovo where they were reunited with the rest of the advance party.
 Osinovo was about 30 km behind the frontline at the village of Seltso, and the camp contained about 4,000 troops.
 At Osinovo, they went into camp with the rest of the advance force, and underwent intensive training.
 On the river was a flotilla of British monitors and gunboats.
-The main body of the NRRF arrived in Archangel on 11 July, following two mutinies by British-led White Russian battalions in the area.
+The main body of the NRRF arrived in Arkhangelsk on 11 July, following two mutinies by British-led White Russian battalions in the area.
 The Bolsheviks held a fortified line about 40 km south of Osinovo.